Cray-HPE/vagrant-ncn-os-test-harness/README.md

 The following list represents ad-hoc procedures (not sequential steps) for common operations.
 All are performed from the k8s_ncn directory:

-- Run './start.sh' to provision a pristine VM.
 - Run 'vagrant snapshot save SNAPSHOT_NAME' to take snapshots of various states.
 - To view the console, vnc to 192.168.56.4:5900.
 - To ssh in run 'vagrant ssh'.